The Sunday Of The Holy Forefathers

 As we heard in today’s Epistle reading, these holy and righteous ones obtained a good testimony through faith, and yet they did not receive the promise.
 That promise to which they gave testimony was not fulfilled until the birth and saving work of our Lord Jesus Christ.
 We, dear brothers and sisters in Christ, live in the time of the fulfillment of the promise.
 We have a privilege which the holy Forefathers and Foremothers could scarcely conceive of… We are called to the Great Feast of the Body and Blood of Christ.

-May we strive to stop making excuses for ourselves to ignore the call of God.
-But listening with attention and responding with love, let us live our lives in accordance with God’s commandments and in the joy of the presence of God and His Holy Feast.
+May we listen with attention to the call of Christ.
+And may we then respond with love.
+Let us live our lives in accordance with God’s commandments and in the joy of the presence of God and His Holy Feast.